Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

 We begin with $u^0_{j}(r\eta),$ $j=0,1,$ for which this result is standard.
 To obtain the expansion we use the large $|z|$ asymptotics of the Bessel function:

 Using this expansion we see that

 Using the convergent expansion

 the expansion for its reciprocal, and the fact that the integral is over a bounded interval, we easily obtain the desired expansion for this term.
-The smooth dependence on $\eta_2\in[-1,1]$ is also clear.
+The smooth dependence on $\eta_2\in[-1,1]$ and the uniformity of the error terms is also clear.
 A similar argument, using the fact that

 applies to $u^0_1(r\eta).$ Altogether we conclude that